sinceohsix/lcdl-repo/README.md

   <sub>(aka...
 LiveContainer Downloader)</sub>
   <br>
   <br>
-  <p>A shortcut for LiveContainer that allows you to easily install apps from the internet!<br>This repo contains the shortcut as well as a repository of tested apps.</p>
+  <p>An iOS shortcut for LiveContainer that allows you to easily install apps from the internet!<br>This repo contains the shortcut as well as a repository of tested apps.</p>
   <h4>

   [What is LC-DL?](https://github.com/sinceohsix/lcdl-repo?tab=readme-ov-file#what-is-lc-dl) |